 The mission of the MCC and its local cultural council partners is "to promote excellence, access, education and diversity in the arts, humanities and interpretive sciences, in order to improve the quality of life for all Massachusetts residents and to contribute to the economic vitality of our communities."

 The LCC Program is one of several programs administered by the MCC.
-The MCC's other program areas include: operational and capital support for organizations; education, including school events, residencies and work with at-risk youth; cultural economic development; and individual support for artists.
 A complete listing of MCC grant programs and services is available online.

 Back to Top